onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 The final shot - zoomed into the background and exploring it fully

 > "The secret to investing is to invest in unstoppable people building inevitable things." - [Naval](https://x.com/naval/status/1996774822949671416)

+I've made errors in this script and I want to know what they are - I want this system to exist so that these errors can be corrected!